 21 Aug A parent’s view on applying to art college

-Our site is as much for the applicant as it is for the parents of the applicant in trying to demystify the process.
-We aim to tailor our support and mentoring services to each individual as everyone is in a unique situation and one size certainly doesn’t fit all.
+My blog is as much for the applicant as it is for the parents of the applicant is trying to demystify the process.
+I aim to tailor my support and mentoring services to each individual as everyone is in a unique situation and one size certainly doesn’t fit all.

 1. Can you explain a little about Lachlan’s situation (exam results and interests, offer of place last year at University) and how he became to be in a position of wanting to apply to art college?

 Lachlan left school after 6th year with a place to study Sociology at Aberdeen University and Edinburgh University.
 However, he was not sure that this was what he wanted to do and decided that he would leave school, work, and take time to find what he really wanted to do.

 While working, he spent his spare time firstly creating music and taking up photography and he gradually became interested in visual art as well.
 He took a trip to London on a spare train ticket and chanced upon a Jeremy Deller and a David Shrigley exhibition and decided that there was something that he could really relate to.